 What about a tennis elbow tendon tear?

-Tennis elbow tear, also called Extensor Carpi Radialis tendon tear, is relatively common in longstanding tennis elbow.
+Tennis elbow tear, also called the Extensor Carpi Radialis tendon tear, is relatively common in longstanding tennis elbow.
 Generally, these tears are small and located on the undersurface of the tendon near the radial collateral ligament.
-Unless the tear is full thickness and retracted (rare), the treatment is the same as tendonitis.
+Unless the tear is full-thickness and retracted (rare), the treatment is the same as tendonitis.
 There is no evidence that tennis elbow tears need different treatments from regular tennis elbow tendonitis.

 Other frequently asked questions about PRP for tennis elbow: